-This Kefir Smoothie Recipe is the one I use daily.
-It’s made with frozen fruit and honey and is so delicious.
+This Kefir Smoothie is made with frozen fruit and honey and is so delicious.
+But, of course, you can use any sweetener you want!
 It’s a great way to start the day and get your probiotics.

 If you are not familiar with kefir, it is like yogurt on steroids, as far as probiotics are concerned.
 Yogurt can have 5 – 7 strains of beneficial bacteria but, kefir can have 50+!

 That is quite a difference if you are concerned about your gut health.
-I know we all want to be healthier and have a healthy gut biome.
-This food is a directly help tool to reach that end.
+I know we all want to be healthier and having a healthy gut is very important.
+Kefir is a and other fermented foods are a tool to reach that end.

 Other Ways To Use Kefir

-Lots of people use kefir as a substitute or an enhancer for many recipes.
+- Kefir can be used as a substitute for sour cream (although it is not as thick), buttermilk or an enhancer for many recipes.
 In my Buttermilk Pie, I find that it adds a sweet tang to the overall taste.

 Kefir is amazing!
 According to Wikipedia: